 Number of figures (<fig> elements) that appear in an article

-Many elements in this DTD Suite were created explicitly for import conversion, that is, so that the intellectual work of tagging done by publishers would not be discarded when they converted material from another DTD to the Archiving DTD.
+Many elements in this DTD Suite were created explicitly for import conversion, that is, so that the intellectual work of tagging done by publishers would not be discarded when they converted material from another DTD to an archival interchange or repository DTD created from this Suite.
 The count elements are a perfect example of this rationale; they are conversion elements and should only be tagged if present in the original source.

 The count elements are modeled as EMPTY elements (that is, elements that have no content and store their real values in one or more attributes) because the majority of journal DTDs that were examined in the course of preparing this DTD used this mechanism, an inheritance of the older MAJOUR-header DTD.